-- 1. The Exam Board does not deal with the issue if the student does not agree with the content of an assessment, only the establishment of the assessment (assessment procedure) is considered.
+1. The Exam Board does not deal with the issue if the student does not agree with the content of an assessment, only the establishment of the assessment (assessment procedure) is considered.
 In that case, it is preferable for the student to first review the exam or request a review and meet with the examiner before proceeding with an appeal or complaint.
 If a student of a bachelor or funded master programme still files an appeal against an examiner's assessment, the student can only file an (administrative) appeal with the Examinations Appeals Board on the grounds that the 'Decision conflicts with the law'.
 See article 2.4 of the Student Handbook for further provisions about this and see Hint.
-If a student/course participant of post-initial education still does not agree with an examiner's assessment, to the dean. - 2.
-The Exam Board addresses requests and/or complaints by giving the student a reply via a decision.
-An appeal to the Examinations Appeals Board is considered closed when the decision is made or if the student decides to withdraw the appeal.
+If a student/course participant of post-initial education still does not agree with an examiner's assessment, to the dean.

-Tip: the Examinations Appeals Board will not assess the student's knowledge or ability.
+Tip: The Examinations Appeals Board will not assess the student's knowledge or ability.
 In other words, the Examinations Appeals Board does not award the student any other assessment; there is only an assessment based on the requirements of due care and justification.